vladgurovich/angular-event-aggregator/README.md

 In order to run the unit tests, run `bower install` to get angular dependencies and `npm install` to get karma and related dependecies.

-Run `karma start` to launch karma.
+Run `npm test` to run the test suite.